 Footaction Launches La Música, Celebrating Hispanic Heritage Month by Highlighting Groundbreaking Reggaeton Artists

 NEW YORK, Sept.
-18, 2020 /PRNewswire/ -- Footaction today announces its partnership with Reggaeton artists Myke Towers, Brytiago, Arcangel and De La Ghetto to celebrate Hispanic Heritage Month.
+18, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Footaction today announces its partnership with Reggaeton artists Myke Towers, Brytiago, Arcangel and De La Ghetto to celebrate Hispanic Heritage Month.

 Footaction is honoring both emerging and OG Hispanic culture with its rollout of La Música: A celebration through the lens of Reggaeton.
 La Música is Footaction's ongoing platform offering unrivaled access to today's Latinx artists whose music, style and way of life shape Latinx culture and influence today's youth.
 The platform delves into the Latinx experience through the hearts, minds and souls of this community's most visible and beloved ambassadors.